 3, 4 and 5 Year Olds

-Our Children’s House program is bustling with 3, 4 and 5-year olds eager to plunge into social and academic activities.
+The Children’s House is bustling with 3, 4 and 5-year olds eager to plunge into social and academic activities.
 The environment is designed to satisfy the needs and tendencies of each child in this phase of development.
 The Montessori curriculum is rich with materials and areas of study that meets “sensitive periods”* when learning a particular subject is most easily accomplished.
 Whether a child is exploring math, language, “sensorial”*, geography, music, art or playing on the playground, teachers or “guides”, who are trained to be astute observers, gently guide the child toward the most appropriate academic lessons, a concern for community and independence.

 Our Children’s House classrooms offer both half-day and full-day programs for young children in their first two years.
 Their day begins at 8:30am and ends at noon, or a full-day program is available from 8:30am to 3:15pm.
 Children’s House Kindergarten classrooms are full-day programs; starting at 8:30am and ending at 3:15pm.